digirati-co-uk/digital-preservation-docs/goobi/20240614_UOL_Goobi_Requirements_Document_DRAFT_v3.3.md

 ### Pre-requisite conditions:

 - All items to be digitised are catalogued to item level on EMu or ALMA.
-- Each item is entered in the mass import interface to be important via EMu IRN or the ALMA BIBNET reference.
+- An excel export of the items to be digitised has been created with, as a minimum, a process title and the EMu IRN or the ALMA BIBNET reference.
-	- Dockets are printed out then and put into the books
+	- #done Geoff can we have such a file please?
+	- #done Geoff-reply I have asked for the file from UOL above.
+	- #Leeds please provide the requested data
 - A project has been set up in Goobi with a total number of processes, estimated number of pages, a start date, and a deadline for completion.
+- Batch spreadsheets have been created as inventories for the supplier.
+	- #done Geoff what does this mean exactly?
+Where do they come from?
+	- #done Geoff-reply This will essentially be the same spreadsheet as above. sent to the supplier as an inventory of the items that they have collected and enabling them to use the process title information to name the returning media files.
-- The supplier has received the materials with the barcodes and a detailed specification.
+- The supplier has received the materials and a detailed specification.
-- The supplier scans always the barcode-docket page before each book.
-Naming of the files is not important anymore then
-- The images are uploaded into a given S3-bucket into subfolders
-- The mass upload plugin reads from the S3-bucket (ignores the naming of files and folders), checks the barcodes and puzzles the images to the correct Goobi processes
-	- #intranda extent the mass upload to read from a S3-bucket
+- The images returned will be filenamed for the Goobi process ID and a running image number.
+- The initial percentage for quality assurance has been set.
+See #Development above.
+	- #done Geoff can you explain please in detail?
+	- #done Geoff-reply As described earlier you asked: what is the percentage expressing?
+Number of images?
+Number of processes?
+Number of errors in Scans?
+How is this calculated of proven?
+I replied: The percentage would be number of processes. the system would not need to calculate the number of errors and therefore `when` the percentage set for the project should be lowered. that would be a decision from the team based on what they have found.
+The key thing is that when their percentage is changed to, say 10%, only 1 in every 10 processes would go to the QA step.
+That percentage needs to be set at a project level in the configuration and then, after setting the correct number of processes are sent for QA only.
+	- #intranda idea: extend workflow change plugin to include percentage calculation
+- ~~Goobi project settings will be extended to allow for the setting of requirements for cropping, OCR, ICR, surrogate requirements, the need for pagination, the need for structural metadata etc. Development~~
+	- ~~done Geoff can you please explain further what is needed here exactly?~~
+	- ~~done Geoff-reply no longer needed as we can do this with the process templates.~~

 ### DRAFT Process template:

-1. User will inserts identifiers from EMu or ALMA.
+1. User will upload the Excel spreadsheet for a batch of items into Goobi as generated from EMu or ALMA.
-	- #intranda take this into account
-2. Image upload through mass upload and barcode scan
+	- #done Geoff can you please share these Excel sheets as sample with us?
+	- #done Geoff-reply As above.
+	- #Leeds please provide a sample
+1. ~~Goobi will Automatically create the processes.~~
+	- ~~#Geoff this should be removed as it is part of the previous step done~~
+2. Image upload: Delivered images will be uploaded to Goobi using the mass upload plugin.
+Goobi will link the images to the processes using the filenames.
-	- #intranda plan this
+	- #done this does exist already
-3. #done Leeds Checking of access rights/licensing/copyright and sensitivity warnings and adding/updating METS.
+3. #Leeds Checking of access rights/licensing/copyright and sensitivity warnings and adding/updating METS.
 4. Quality Assurance: after upload for all file types they will be reviewed in the QA plugin.
 	- #done this does exist already
 5. #Variant If cropping is required - Automatic image analysis.